For information about an audition, please email email@example.com or call 636-458-4343.

 What Are the Possible Results of an Audition?

 Full Place – This involves participation in all programs of the Chorus.
-If necessary, you may miss one program per season.
+If necessary, you may miss one program per season [NOTE: in the 21-22 Season this allowance is increased to two missed concerts].
 You are paid a fee to perform at each program.

 Alternate Place – This involves substituting for a full member in a single program—at the invitation of the Artistic Director—and attendance at the rehearsals only for that particular program.
 You are paid a fee to perform.